Pseudospectra of Quasinormal Modes and Holography: Introduction

 \subsection{Blitz review of the holographic duality}

 Before discussing the role of quasinormal modes we need first to understand the basics of the AdS/CFT correspondence.
-Gauge/gravity duality has its roots in Maldacena's conjecture that Type IIB string theory on AdS$_5$ $\times$ S$_5$ is dual to ${\mathcal N}=4$ supersymmetric gauge theory \citep{Maldacena:1997re,Aharony:1999ti}.
-Let us quickly unpack this statement. ${\mathcal N}=4$ supersymmetric gauge theory is a non-abelian, four-dimensional quantum field theory whose field content consists of six scalars, four Majorana fermions and a gauge field.
+Gauge/gravity duality has its roots in Maldacena's conjecture that Type IIB string theory on AdS$_5$ $\times$ S$_5$ is dual to ${\mathcal N}=4$ supersymmetric gauge theory \citep{Maldacena:1997re,Aharony:1999ti}.\footnote{Both descriptions arise from the low energy limit of a stack of $N$ D3-branes in string theory in flat 10-dimensional spacetime \citep{Aharony:1999ti}.} Let us quickly unpack this statement. ${\mathcal N}=4$ supersymmetric gauge theory is a non-abelian, four-dimensional quantum field theory whose field content consists of six scalars, four Majorana fermions and a gauge field.
 They all transform under the adjoint representation of the gauge group $SU(N)$.
 It features four supersymmetries and this fixes all the couplings between the different fields.
 As it is a gauge theory physical observables are gauge invariant operators such as $\mathrm{tr}(F_{\mu\nu} F^{\mu\nu})$.
 The global symmetry group $SO(6)$ acts on the scalars and the fermions (in the $SU(4)$ spin representation of $SO(6)$).
 Besides the theory has conformal symmetry and 32 supercharges.

 The dual theory is a theory of gravity (type IIB string theory) but living in ten dimensions.
 Five of these are a geometric realization of the internal $SO(6)$ symmetry as the isometry of the five-dimensional sphere S$_5$.
 Supersymmetry is generated by two ten-dimensional spinors of equal chirality which also results in 32 supercharges.
 Conformal symmetry arises as the isometry group on AdS$_5$.